 Re-authorizes the Geriatrics Workforce Enhancement Program, with $41 million in funding each year from fiscal year 2021 through 2025.

-Expansion of Telehealth Despite encouraging telehealth in the CARES Act, CMS has not yet provided billing codes for payment.
+Despite encouraging telehealth in the CARES Act, CMS has not yet provided billing codes for payment.
 However, this could change soon for two reasons:

 There is an emergency bill making its way through the U.S. Office of Management and Budget.
 Under this legislation, CMS could potentially compensate providers for telehealth services.
 It would also permit home health agencies to assess patients remotely.